PeterPlaty/rock-climbing/README.md

 The player can move horizontally (left-right keys) and can do a short hop.

+Golden rules:
+- No tight fits at the beginning, the player will think it won't work
+- Limited failure when starting
+- Give a sense of progress every time they move forward

 IMPORTANT TO DO:
 - Jump on ball pogo-like
 - Push ball in bounds only horizontally (not vertically)